drhsqlite/fossil-mirror/www/fpp.md

 Any automatic policy enforcement must happen on the common repository when the developer attempts to push.

-FDD is *not* a security mechanism.
-FDD is not intended to allow untrusted individuals to push to a common repository.
-FDD does not guarantee that no undesirable changes ever get pushed.
-Rather, FDD is designed as an adminstrative aid and an automatic mechanism to prevent accidents or misunderstandings.
+FPP is *not* a security mechanism.
+FPP is not intended to allow untrusted individuals to push to a common repository.
+FPP does not guarantee that no undesirable changes ever get pushed.
+Rather, FPP is designed as an adminstrative aid and an automatic mechanism to prevent accidents or misunderstandings.

 ## Example Use Cases

-Here are examples of the kinds of pushes that FDD is designed to prevent for unauthorized users:
+Here are examples of the kinds of pushes that FPP is designed to prevent for unauthorized users:

   *   Do not allow check-ins on trunk (or some other